dvdmc/bag_extractor/README.md

 Extract GPS data from the novatel_driver GPGGA and GPRMC topics to a data.txt file.
 Each message is stored in one line following the next convention:

 *timestamp NMEA_standard_message* ([GPGGA](https://docs.novatel.com/oem7/Content/Logs/GPGGA.htm) or [GPRMC](https://docs.novatel.com/oem7/Content/Logs/GPRMC.htm))

+## Sequence extractor

+In case that your data has a similar format than the result of this extractor, you might also be interested in extracting sub-sequences from the extracted ones.
+With this goal, I created another tool stored in this [repository](https://github.com/davdmc/extract_sequence).
+Details about the extraction of sub-sequences are explained in the repository.